-These loans are unsecured personal loans, meaning they’re be based on creditworthiness, rather than using property, vehicles and other assets as collateral.
+Available to both new and existing customers, these loans are unsecured personal loans, meaning they’re based on creditworthiness, rather than using property, vehicles and other assets as collateral.

-While Santander’s rates can be competitive, the advertised representative APR may not be the rate you’ll receive: Santander will offer you a rate based on assessment of your personal financial circumstances.
+While Santander’s loan rates can be competitive, the advertised representative APR may not be the rate you’ll receive.
+Santander will offer you a rate based on assessment of your personal financial circumstances.

 Am I eligible for a Santander personal loan?